 On an average, around 50 drugs are approved by the US Food and Drug Administration (US FDA) annually.
 Further, studies indicate that more than 100,000 tons of pharmaceutical products are consumed globally per year.
-In addition, over the next five years, the global pharmaceutical market is projected to grow at a CAGR of 4.7%, with global drug sales anticipated to raise revenues worth USD 1.5 trillion in 2023.
-This continuously growing pipeline of pharmaceutical drug products has inadvertently led to an increase in the demand for their associated primary packaging and Secondary Packaging solutions.
+In addition, over the next five years, the global pharmaceutical contract manufacturing market is projected to grow at a CAGR of 6.6%, with global drug sales anticipated to raise revenues worth USD 1.5 trillion in 2023.
+This continuously growing pipeline of pharmaceutical drug products has inadvertently led to an increase in the demand for their associated primary and secondary pharmaceutical packaging solutions.

 As per the CDMO Outsourcing Survey conducted by Nice Insight, specifically for clinical and commercial scale operations, nearly 60% of the pharmaceutical companies currently outsource their primary packaging needs, while 43% of the players outsource their secondary packaging requirements.
 Driven by the ongoing innovation in this field, continuous growth in the pharmaceutical drugs pipeline and a steady rise in drug approvals, the pharmaceutical secondary packaging market is likely to witness positive growth in the foreseen future.